wagtail/rfcs/text/071-responsive-images-support.md

 - Created: 2021-08-27
 - Last Modified: 2021-08-27

 > 🚧 A prototype implementation of this proposal is available for review and testing as a standalone package: [wagtail_picture_proposal#3](https://github.com/torchbox/wagtail_picture_proposal/pull/3).
+Discussions: [#lean-images on the Wagtail Slack](https://github.com/wagtail/wagtail/wiki/Slack).

 ## Abstract